 Poems will not be returned.
 The selection will be made by Carol Ann Duffy and Gillian Clarke, and their decision is final.
 If you are asking for a bursary please send in a bursary application form with your poems (available on request).

 Carol Ann Duffy

 Gillian Clarke was the National Poet of Wales between 2008 and 2016.
-In 2010 she was awarded the Queen’s Gold Medal for Poetry, and the Wilfred Owen Award in 2012.
-She’s published thirteen books for adults, and several for children as writer, translator or editor.
+In 2010, she was awarded the Queen’s Gold Medal for Poetry, and the Wilfred Owen Award in 2012.
+She’s published fourteen books for adults, and several for children as writer, translator or editor.
 Ice, published by Carcanet, was shortlisted for the T S Eliot Prize in 2012 and her new Selected Poems was published by Picador in 2016.
-She was Poet in Residence at the University Museum of Zoology, Cambridge for Thresholds in 2014, and her next collection, Zoology, is published in 2017.
+She was Poet in Residence at the University Museum of Zoology, Cambridge for Thresholds in 2014, and her newest collection, Zoology, was published in 2017. www.gillianclarke.co.uk

 Imtiaz Dharker is a poet, artist and documentary film-maker.
 Awarded the Queen’s Gold Medal for Poetry in 2014, her collections include The terrorist at my table and Over the Moon (Bloodaxe Books UK).
 She has been Poet in Residence at Cambridge University Library, for Thresholds, and recently completed a series of poems based on the Archives of St Paul’s Cathedral.
 Imtiaz has had ten solo exhibitions of drawings, and scripts and directs films, many for non-governmental organisations in India, in the area of shelter, education and health for women and children.